Sequedex/Sequedex-build/README_BUILD.txt

 If it does not exist, create a subdirectory called thirdPartyJarFiles in
 <git-top_level>.
 This subdirectory must contain the required third party
 jar files (and nothing else).
 See LICENSE.txt for current list of required jar files.
-The easiest way to populate this subdirectory is similar to copying the files for the data directory - i.e. find sequedex.zip in the top level of the release, unzip it, and copy the files in sequedex/lib/lib to thirdPartyJarFiles.
+The easiest way to populate this subdirectory is similar to the instructions in Step 2 for the data directory - i.e. find sequedex.zip or sequedex.tgz in the assets for the release, uncompress it, and copy the files in sequedex/lib/lib to thirdPartyJarFiles.
 For example, from the command line on Linux or Mac:

 cp -rp <path-to-unzipped—sequedex-dir>/lib/lib/* <git-top-level>/thirdPartyJarFiles